NPAW/gulp-npawify/README.md

 * `license`: String containing license text. **Default:** undefined.

 ## npawify.assign
-npawify comes with `npawify.assign()` which is a clone of [`Object.assign`](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Object/assign) function for its use with older Node versions
+npawify comes with `npawify.assign()` which is a copy of [`Object.assign`](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Object/assign) for its use with older Node versions.